SoubhikSinha/LLM-from-scratch-using-Python/README.md

 <br>

-> **NOTE** : Since the GPT model is created and trained without a specific purpose, the responses to the prompts will likely be meaningless.
-However, one can enhance the chatbot by incorporating **RAG (Retrieval Augmented Generation)**, which allows the chatbot to function like a virtual assistant—provided it has been trained on domain-relevant data.
+> **NOTE** : The GPT model is created and trained with a general purpose, so its responses might occasionally seem less relevant or specific.
+However, incorporating **[Retrieval-Augmented Generation (RAG)](https://cloud.google.com/use-cases/retrieval-augmented-generation)** can significantly enhance the chatbot's functionality, allowing it to serve as a more effective virtual assistant.
+This enhancement provides better access to relevant information and improves the chatbot's ability to meet user needs, especially when it is trained on domain-relevant data.

 <br>
 <br>